COMPAQ 2010 - Computer monitor

 Disposal of Waste Equipment by Users in Private Household in the European Union

-This symbol on the product or on its packaging indicates that this product must not be disposed of With your household waste.
+This symbol on the product or on its packaging indicates that this product must not be disposed of with your household waste.
 Instead, it is your responsibility to dispose of your waste equipment by handing it over to a designated collection point for the recycling or waste electrical and electronic equipment.
 The separate collection and recycling of your waste equipment at the time of disposal will help to conserve natural resources and ensure that it is recycled in a manner that protects human health and the environment.
 For more information about where you can drop off your waste equipment for recycling, please contact the local city office, the household waste disposal service or the shop where you purchased the product.

-HP is committed to providing our customers with information about the chemical substances in our products as needed to comply with legal requirements such as REACH (Regulation EC No 1907/2006 of the European Parliament and Council). À chemical information report for this product can be found at http://www.hp.com/go/reach.
+HP is committed to providing our customers with information about the chemical substances in our products as needed to comply with legal requirements such as REACH (Regulation EC No 1907/2006 of the European Parliament and Council).
+A chemical information report for this product can be found at http://www.hp.com/go/reach.

 HP Recycling Program